tianyilim/ic-fyp/README.md

-# Distributed Multi-Robot Trajectory Planning in a Factory Environment
+# Distributed Multi-Robot Trajectory Planning in a Warehouse Environment
 Final Year Project for BEng Electronic and Information Engineering at Imperial College London.
 The thesis paper is [here](doc/final_report.pdf).

 ## Folder Structure